Psychedelia: History

 From the second half of the 1950s, Beat Generation writers like William Burroughs, Jack Kerouac and Allen Ginsberg wrote about and took drugs, including cannabis and Benzedrine, raising awareness and helping to popularise their use.
 In the same period Lysergic acid diethylamide, better known as LSD, or "acid" (at the time a legal drug), began to be used in the US and UK as an experimental treatment, initially promoted as a potential cure for mental illness.

-In the early 1960s the use of LSD and other hallucinogens was advocated by proponents of the new "consciousness expansion", such as Timothy Leary, Alan Watts, Aldous Huxley and Arthur Koestler, their writings profoundly influenced the thinking of the new generation of youth.
+In the early 1960s, the use of LSD and other hallucinogens was advocated by proponents of the new "consciousness expansion", such as Timothy Leary, Alan Watts, Aldous Huxley and Arthur Koestler, their writings profoundly influenced the thinking of the new generation of youth.
 There had long been a culture of drug use among jazz and blues musicians, and use of drugs (including cannabis, peyote, mescaline and LSD) had begun to grow among folk and rock musicians, who also began to include drug references in their songs.
+In the UK rock scene, some notable users were groups such as the Rolling Stones, the Beatles and the Moody Blues.

 By the mid-1960s, the psychedelic life-style had already developed in California, and an entire subculture developed.
 This was particularly true in San Francisco, due in part to the first major underground LSD factory, established there by Owsley Stanley.
 There was also an emerging music scene of folk clubs, coffee houses and independent radio stations catering to a population of students at nearby Berkeley, and to free thinkers that had gravitated to the city.

 From 1964, the Merry Pranksters, a loose group that developed around novelist Ken Kesey, sponsored the Acid Tests, a series of events based around the taking of LSD (supplied by Stanley), accompanied by light shows, film projection and discordant, improvised music known as the psychedelic symphony.
 The Pranksters helped popularize LSD use through their road trips across America in a psychedelically decorated school bus, which involved distributing the drug and meeting with major figures of the beat movement, and through publications about their activities such as Tom Wolfe's The Electric Kool-Aid Acid Test (1968).

 Leary was a well-known proponent of the use of psychedelics, as was Aldous Huxley.
 However, both advanced widely different opinions on the broad use of psychedelics by state and civil society.
 Leary promulgated the idea of such substances as a panacea, while Huxley suggested that only the cultural and intellectual elite should partake of entheogens systematically.

-In the 1960s the use of psychedelic drugs became widespread in modern Western culture, particularly in the United States and Britain.
+In the 1960s, the use of psychedelic drugs became widespread in modern Western culture, particularly in the United States and Britain.
 The movement is credited to Michael Hollingshead who arrived in America from London in 1965.
 He was sent to the U.S. by other members of the psychedelic movement to get their ideas exposure.
 The Summer of Love of 1967 and the resultant popularization of the hippie culture to the mainstream popularized psychedelia in the minds of popular culture, where it remained dominant through the 1970s.